 Here's what you get:

-2. Small group check-in where you'll get to share in more detail what really went on for you last year - the highs, the lows, the good and the bad.
-Coaches need places and spaces to share these stories with people who really get it - other coaches.
+3. Small group check-in to share about your hear including the highs, lows, good, and bad.
+Coaches need places and spaces to share with people who really get it - other coaches.

-Coaching summits are three-day retreats that allow you to take a step away to work ON your team instead of IN your team.
+Coaching summits are three-day immersion experiences that allow you to take a step away from working WITH your team instead of IN your team.
 The main focus is you the coach.

 The summit will allow you the space to reflect on what's going well and what you can do differently - for yourself and for your team.
 The content we cover will be a blend of personal & professional development with an emphasis on leadership training for you and your team.